Rock violin: Later history and development

 Rock fiddle, like rock music in general, owes much to blues.
 Incorporation of violin into rock, as with jazz, has been a slow process, resisted by some critics as an "unlikeliest and perverse misuse of an instrument".
 Categorization is more appropriately conducted using the flexible methodology of fuzzy logic insofar as the categories tend to overlap and ambiguity.
 However, rock has roots in folk music particularly the American folk revival of the 1960s, and thus as a matter of usage some writers refer to "rock fiddle" when discussing playing by classically trained musicians who join rock bands and thus import classical style rather than fiddle style into their playing.
 Rock is itself highly varied and violin is used in some forms more than others, notably art rock, British folk rock such as Fairport Convention, Southern rock, in a different manner more reminiscent of American fiddle styles.
+In the 70s and early 80s, the band Kansas used violin on many of their songs including "Dust in the Wind" (1978), "Play the Game Tonight" (1982), and "Hold On" (1980).